PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 ## Report

 There is no report for this alert.
 To find out which users have the most GPU-hours at 0% utilization, see [this alert](zero_gpu_util.md).
 If you are automatically cancelling GPU jobs then no users should be able to waste significant resources.

+## Other Projects

+One can also automatically cancel GPU jobs using the [HPC Dashboard](https://www.slurmdash.com/) by Arizona State University.